cautiousjh/navigation_training_EM/README.md

-# Navigation training to enhance episodic memory
+# Navigation training enhances episodic memory retrieval

 #### All codes will be updated soon.
 Organized codes will be provideded upon request.